 Frequently Asked Questions About Adoption For Birth Parents

-Is adoption the right choice for me?
+Is adoption the right choice for me and my child?
+Should I give my baby up for adoption?
 The decision to make an adoption plan is a personal decision and one that only you, the parent, can make.
 You are the only one who knows what is important to you and your child in planning your future and the child’s future.
-The adoption decision is unselfish and requires deep love for your child and respect for yourself
+The adoption decision is unselfish and requires deep love for your child and respect for yourself.

 How do I tell the father about my adoption plan?